 Garam masala on the other hand, is a blend of some spices that add warmth - such as cloves, cinnamon, fennel, star anise, etc. Unlike curry powder, which has turmeric that gives it that yellow hue, garam masala is all about the intense aroma of the roasted whole spices.
 There is no turmeric in garam masala.
 I highly recommend that you pass up on that store-bought curry powder and stock up on some of the basic Indian spices mentions above.

-How can I store Spices?
+How to store Indian Spices?

 Whole spices should be stored in air-tight containers such as these, away from direct sunlight and heat and moisture.
 You don't need to keep them in a refrigerator.